Hardware Purchases and Replacement

 New faculty typically receive a computer as part of their faculty contract from the Provost Office.

-Computers for new staff positions should be planned for and requested during the annual Central Microcomputer Budget process even if the position has not yet been approved.
+Computers for new staff positions should be planned for and requested in the Annual Report even if the position has not yet been approved.
 If a new hire is filling an existing position, the computer used by the last employee in that position will be reconfigured for the new employee.

-If an unexpected need arises for new equipment during the fiscal year, contact the IT Asset and Vendor Relations Administrator a minimum of two weeks before employee start date.
+If an unexpected need arises for new equipment during the fiscal year, contact Deanna Beyrent, Manager of Client Services a minimum of two weeks before employee start date.

 The University has equipment standards for laptops and desktops in order to provide each user with the best support possible.
 While our standard configurations meet the needs of most individuals, we also recognize that some users may require a more customized configuration.
 Requests for non-standard equipment should be noted on the annual Central Microcomputer Budget forms.

-Funding for iPads (or similar tablet device) is the responsibility of the department but the purchase itself should go through the IT Asset & Vendor Relations Administrator.
+Tablet devices are generally not considered a suitable replacement for a desktop or laptop computer.
+Funding for iPads (or similar tablet devices) is the responsibility of the department but the purchase itself should go through Deanna Beyrent, Manager of Client Services.

-Departments should use the networked Lanier multifunction copier for network printing providing by Printing Services.
-Please contact Printing Services if you would like to obtain a Lanier copier.
-Individual departments are responsible for purchasing paper and other consumables for the Lanier copiers in your department.
+Departments should use their shared multifunction copier for network printing.
+Individual departments are responsible for purchasing paper and other consumables for the copiers in your department.

 Determination of ownership and disposition of property purchased using grant funds must first be determined.
 Ownership of any equipment purchased with grant funds will generally be specified in the award agreement.
 Grant Awards may also include conditions in award agreements that place constraints on both the use and disposal of research equipment.
 By honoring these conditions, the University fulfills obligations to the sponsor that it has assumed under the award agreement.
 Ownership of the property purchased can be either the sponsor, faculty member or the University.

-If the University is granted ownership under the agreement, the purchase of hardware and software should go through the IT Asset & Vendor Relations Administrator to ensure compatibility with the University network as well as meeting minimum hardware standards.
+If the University is granted ownership under the agreement, the purchase of hardware and software should go through Deanna Beyrent, Manager of Client Services to ensure compatibility with the University network as well as meeting minimum hardware standards.
 University site licensed software can be installed on University owned equipment.
 Support can be provided only for grant purchases that meet our standards.
 Funding for the replacement of grant equipment is the responsibility of department, they will not be part of the Central Microcomputer Budget.

-If the faculty member is granted ownership under the agreement, the IT Asset and Vendor Relations Administrator can assist you with your purchase.
-We recommend that you consult with IT to ensure compatibility with the University network and programs.
+If the faculty member is granted ownership under the agreement, we recommend that you consult with IT to ensure compatibility with the University network and programs.
 Future replacements of grant equipment will not be part of the Central Microcomputer Budget.

 University site licensed software can NOT be installed on non-University owned equipment.